On Context Utilization in Summarization with Large Language Models: Limitations

 Another limitation lays in the saliency estimation.
 We approximate salient content in the source through maximizing ROUGE-1 overlap with summary sentences.
 Other methods are also well-suited for this task, albeit at greater computational cost ; for instance semantic similarity through BERTScore or BARTScore ; or saliency estimation through a LLM in zero-shot.

-Lastly, we can only evaluate a finite number of LLMs, and we settled for the evaluation of 5 recent and popular open-source LLMs.
-Findings may change as LLMs undergo changes and improvements in their training process.
+Lastly, we can only evaluate a finite number of LLMs, and we settled for the evaluation of 6 recent and popular LLMs.
+Findings may change as LLMs undergo changes and improvements in their pre-training and instruction-tuning methodologies.